armoniax/amax.whitepaper/amax.whitepaper-en.md

 - After registering and staking escrow via `AMC` chain, all distributed Internet resources (including distributed file storage, computing and networking, etc.) can be easily accessed and accurately metered.
 There'll be various onchain charging models and open markets for all web3.0 resources available throughout the Armonia network.
 Therefore, Armonia multichain platform can become the cornerstone of metaverse.

 **Design principles**：
 - Secure and reliable：It is to ensure `AMC` has a characteristic of being highly decentralized and thus anti-censorship.
-Any malicious activities can be timely detected, corrected and penalized, if not possible avoided.
-Therefor all vauluable assets onchain can be safely guarded；
+Any malicious activities can be timely detected, corrected and penalized, if not avoided.
+Therefore, all vauluable assets onchain can be safely guarded；
-- Extensible：Through modularized building blocks, Armonia blockchain system can be built like playing with legos;
+- Extensible：Through modularized building blocks, Armonia blockchain system can be built like playing with Legos;
-- Highly performant：`AMC` can achieve 5000+ TPS and generate blocks at 1 second interval.
-In addition, through utilizing multiple `ACC` chains, transactions can be grouped or segerated into different `ACC` chains to further achieve sharding effect and thus massive parallel processing speed.
-As the total number of `ACC` chains can be infinite, the overall performce would be thus also infinite.
+- Highly performant：`AMC` can achieve 5000+ TPS and generate blocks at interval of 1 second.
+In addition, through utilizing multiple `ACC` chains, transactions can be grouped or segregated into different `ACC` chains to further achieve sharding effect and acquire massive parallel processing speed.
+As the total number of `ACC` chains can be infinite, the overall performance would also be infinite.
 - Personalized: Through unique implementation in `ACC` chains, Armonia multichain platform can support infinite kinds of demands from the ecosystem that is built on top;
-- Simplistic：Avoiding any form of over-design and over-implementation as long as the core objectives can be met and only through this can the entire network achieve the overall security, reliability and agility.
+- Simply：Avoiding any form of over-design and over-implementation as long as the core objectives can be met.
+Only through this can the entire network achieve overall security, reliability and agility.

 ## Overall architecture
 Armonia as a multichain platform has adopted a unique mother-children-chain model，instead of star-like models which have been adopted in other multichain technology like cosmos or polkadot：